clickityKlein/clickityKlein/README.md

 ![uw_logo](images/uw_logo.jpeg)

 Small scale automation projects during my time as a Benefits Data Analyst helped me start to develop a programming repertoire.
-I kept building on this, and eventually merging this with my passion for mathematics lead me to the data science pathway.
+I kept building the programming toolkit, eventually merging this with my passion for mathematics lead me to the data science pathway.

 ## Table of Contents